Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-3/lecture-materials/express-router.md

 ## Use Controller File in Server.js

-This is technically middlware!
+This is technically middleware!
 But make sure it runs after your other middleware.

 POP QUIZ: Why do we have to mount our controllers after our other middleware?